Paralympic Sports Medicine

 Persons with cervical or high thoracic spinal injuries can suffer from an abnormal sympathetic reflex called Autonomic Dysreflexia.
 This reflex is caused by painful stimuli to the lower part of the body, particularly distension or irritation of the urinary bladder.
 The symptoms of dysreflexia are a rapid rise in blood pressure, headache, sweating, skin blotchiness and gooseflesh.
 In serious cases, confusion, cerebral haemorrhage and even death can occur.
 This reflex may happen spontaneously or may be deliberately caused (“Boosting”).
 As this is a health hazard, the IPC forbids athletes to compete in a hazardous dysreflexic state.

-Details are outlined in the IPC Position stand on Autonomic Dysreflexia and Boosting, which is part of the IPC Handbook.
+Details are outlined in the Position Statement on Autonomic Dysreflexia and Boosting, which is part of the IPC Handbook.